mudzap/StarrySkies/README.md

 Requires: NumPy, glob, argparse, Pillow

+TODO:
+- Make several crops in a single pass, this will be done with the currently redundant argument N.
+- Fix output naming for when any exception occurs.
+- Adequate the script for proper output naming.

 A x64 Python install is recommended because of high memory requirements with large images.

 Original images pulled from: https://www.spacetelescope.org/